 This post is about how to buy Litecoin (LTC) directly with GBP in the UK.

-If you want to buy Litecoin (LTC) with Bitcoin (BTC), then you’ll want to check out this guide to learn the best places to buy Bitcoin (BTC) in the UK.
+If you want to buy Litecoin (LTC) with Bitcoin (BTC), then you’ll want to check out this list of the best places to buy Bitcoin (BTC) in the UK.

-Once you have Bitcoin (BTC), you can exchange it for Litecoin (LTC) in loads of places.
+Once you have Bitcoin (BTC), you can exchange it for Litecoin (LTC) in a number of places.

-Coinbase Pro was the 1st major cryptocurrency exchange to accept GBP deposits through the UK Faster Payments Service (FPS).
-This means deposits to Coinbase Pro will usually be credited in less than an hour!
+Coinbase was the 1st major cryptocurrency exchange to accept GBP deposits through the UK Faster Payments Service (FPS).
+This means deposits to Coinbase will usually be credited in less than an hour.
+But after that, I’ve found that Coinbase has consistently processed my GBP deposits within minutes.

 A market maker is someone who provides liquidity to markets.